 - These activities many not primarily revolve around the ownership and operation of real property.

 - Your business debts may not exceed $2,490,925.

 2. The U.S. trustee must not have appointed a creditors’ committee for your case, or the court has determined that the committee is not sufficient in overseeing it.

 In addition, qualifying small businesses must follow these requirements in court filings:

 - Statement of operations

 - A cash-flow statement

 - Your most recent federal business income tax return

-Chapter 11 bankruptcy requirements are complex, and filing is a complicated endeavor.
-Turn to a skilled attorney at the Law Offices of Douglas Jacobson, LLC to provide guidance in this matter and any other bankruptcy and debt relief services you need.
+As you can see, chapter 11 bankruptcies are complex, and filing is a complicated endeavor.
+So, turn to a skilled attorney at the Law Offices of Douglas Jacobson, LLC.
+As a result, he will provide guidance in the chapter 11 bankruptcy steps so you can focus on your business.